Jean's Bible Study Topics of the New Testament

 Jn 14,12-15

-· (114a) Thy kingdom come Ø Working the grace of God Ø Obeying the Holy Spirit Ø Believing the Father by obeying the Son Ø Obeying Jesus’ word
+(114a) Thy kingdom come >> Faith >> Working the grace of God >> Obeying the Holy Spirit >> Believing the Father by obeying the Son >> Obeying Jesus’ word

-· (231c) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø God’s grace is the mystery of godliness Ø God working in you is a mystery – It was statements like this that the disciples had absolutely no chance of understanding, but he told them anyway, knowing they would understand later.
-They must have stared at Him emptily without a clue of what He was saying, because they didn’t understand the plan of God.
-Not even Jesus explained the plan of God to them until the end of His ministry, when He began telling them that He would die on a Roman cross, which was the opposite of their expectations.
+(231c) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> God’s grace is the mystery of godliness >> God working in you is a mystery – It was statements like this that the disciples had absolutely no chance of understanding, but he told them anyway, knowing they would understand later.
+The disciples must have stared at Him without a clue what He was saying, because they didn’t understand His plan.
+Jesus spoke these words to them at the very end of His ministry, telling them He would die on a Roman cross, which was the opposite of their expectations.
 These words went in one ear and out the other.
-For that matter the church may still not understand the plan of God, particularly when it comes to the Holy Spirit.
-Most denominations of the church have no idea what to do with the Holy Spirit, and those that claim they know mostly fudge their doctrines, hence have little to nothing to show for all their faith.
+For that matter the Church may still not understand the plan of God, particularly when it comes to the Holy Spirit.
+Most denominations of the Church have no idea what to do with Him, and those that claim they know mostly fudge the doctrines surrounding the Holy Spirit, hence they have little to nothing to show for all their faith.
 That is not to condemn them, at least they are trying, but it shows that we are no better than Israel throughout the Old Testament in understanding God’s plan and fulfilling it.

 Jn 14,13-15

-· (83b) Thy kingdom come Ø Receiving from God through prayer Ø Ask and it shall be given – Materialism is highly improbable as part of God’s plan for our lives, since He railed against the Pharisees and the rich for their love of money.
+(83b) Thy kingdom come >> Receiving from God through prayer >> Ask and it shall be given – Materialism is highly improbable as part of God’s plan for our lives, since He railed against the Pharisees and the rich for their love of money.
 That is not to say God will not give us things if we ask for them, but if we value them too much we won’t receive them from God.
 The object of Christianity is to assimilate into His will for our lives, which is spiritual in nature.
 He has a plan already prepared for us according to Eph 2-10.
 If we walk on God’s designated trail of good works, we will discover God’s plan for our lives and He will create in us the person He saw in us from the beginning.
-Combine these two promises: 1.
-The works that He did we will do also, and 2.
-Whatever we ask He will do for us if we love Him and keep His commandments.
-The implication of these two promises is not for the individual to believe in God isolated and alone, but is intended for the entire body of Christ to do His will.
-The outcome is unity, which is the focus of Jesus’ vision for His church, hence the focus of these four chapters in the gospel of John: 14-17.
+Combine these two promises: 1) The works that He did we will do also, and 2) Whatever we ask He will do for us if we love Him and keep His commandments.
+The implication of these two promises is not for the individual to believe in God isolated and alone, but is intended for the entire body of Christ.
+The outcome is unity, which is the focus of Jesus’ vision for the Church, and so is the focus of these four chapters in the gospel of John: chapters 14-17.
 Chapter 17 is the great crescendo of His vision of unity.
 None of His promises in these chapters will ever make sense or even see the light of day without unity.

 Jn 14-13,14